Trent Patterson, D.M.A.

 Email Dr. Patterson 314.968.7035

-Patterson received the Doctor of Musical Arts degree in choral conducting from Michigan State University, Master of Arts in choral conducting from San José State University, and Bachelor of Music in choral music education from The Florida State University.
-Professional memberships include the American Choral Directors Association, Missouri Choral Directors Association, National Association for Music Education, Missouri Music Educators Association, National Collegiate Choral Organization, and Chorus America.
+Patterson received the Doctor of Musical Arts degree in choral conducting from Michigan State University, Master of Arts in choral conducting from San José State University, and a Bachelor of Music in choral music education from The Florida State University.
+Dr. Patterson is an active member of the American Choral Directors Association, Missouri Choral Directors Association, National Association for Music Education, Missouri Music Educators Association, National Collegiate Choral Organization, and Chorus America.
+Since 2011, he has served as the choral director at Emmanuel Episcopal Church in Webster Groves.
+He currently serves the Missouri Choral Directors Association as Repertoire and Standards Chair for college and university choirs.

 - Jeffrey Carter, D.M.A.